-If you are an early riser, head west out of the city about 15 minutes to Raccoon Mountain.
-Managed by the Tennessee Valley Authority electric company, this free area incorporates a state designed Wildlife Observation Area.
-Lookout points and over 28 miles of hiking and biking trails cover the mountain and the valley below.
+We headed west out of the city about 15 minutes to Raccoon Mountain.
+Managed by the Tennessee Valley Authority electric company, this free area had a state designed Wildlife Observation Area.
+Lookout points and over 28 miles of hiking and biking trails covered the mountain and the valley below.

 If you are there during opening hours, the visitor center has an amazing view over the valley on the other side.
-If you are there in winter, keep a lookout for the bald eagles nesting near the visitor center lookout.
+In winter, keep a lookout for the bald eagles nesting near the visitor center.

 A weekend in Chattanooga wouldn’t be complete without a stop at the local market.
-Luckily, mid-day on Sunday is the perfect time to head to the First Tennessee Pavilion.
-There are an amazing variety of goods on offer.
-We really loved all the handmade crafts.
-It’s also a great place to grab some lunch.
+Luckily, mid-day on Sunday was the perfect time to head to the First Tennessee Pavilion.
+There was an amazing variety of goods on offer.
+We loved all the handmade crafts.
+It was also a great place to grab lunch.

 Be sure to stop by the local ice cream shop, Clumpies.
 A fantastic place to cool down from the day and sample some interesting flavors of ice cream.
 Lemon Basil anyone??
 You pay by the weight so get as much or as little as you want in a scoop.